Batman #99 and Detective Comics #1027 previews double up on the Dark Knight

 The 144-page Detective Comics #1027 marks 1000 issues since Batman made his debut in 1939's Detective Comics #27, and Batman #99 is the penultimate issue of the current 'The Joker War' story arc which concludes in Batman #100 in October.

-With 13 covers and priced at $9.99, the celebratory Detective Comics #1027 features stories by writers Brian Bendis, Kelly Sue Deconnick, Matt Fraction, Tom King, Grant Morrison, Greg Rucka, Scott Snyder, Mariko Tamaki, Peter J. Tomasi, James Tynion IV, Marv Wolfman, and others and features art by Chris Burnham, Jamal Campbell, José Luis García-lópez, Emanuela Lupacchino, David Marquez, Dan Mora, Ivan Reis, Eduardo Risso, John Romita Jr., Riley Rossmo, Bill Sienkiewicz, Walter Simonson, Brad Walker, Chip Zdarsky, and others.
+With 13 covers and priced at $9.99, the celebratory Detective Comics #1027 features stories by writers Brian Michael Bendis, Kelly Sue Deconnick, Matt Fraction, Tom King, Grant Morrison, Greg Rucka, Scott Snyder, Mariko Tamaki, Peter J. Tomasi, James Tynion IV, Marv Wolfman, and others.
+It features art by Chris Burnham, Jamal Campbell, José Luis García-López, Emanuela Lupacchino, David Marquez, Dan Mora, Ivan Reis, Eduardo Risso, John Romita Jr., Riley Rossmo, Bill Sienkiewicz, Walter Simonson, Brad Walker, Chip Zdarsky, and others.

 "In honor of Batman's first appearance in Detective Comics #27, this special, book-size celebration brings you the biggest names in comics as they chronicle the most epic Batman adventures Gotham City and the DC Universe have ever seen!" reads DC's official description.